21 NYC Kitchen Design Ideas(Last Updated On: December 20, 2019)

-Below is a photo of a kitchen we renovated for a client who purchased an apartment in NYC by a well known interior designer who is famous for making everything all white.
-When my client purchased the apartment he said he did not want to feel like he was living in a hospital.
+Below is a photo of a kitchen that we renovated for a client who purchased an apartment in NYC by a well known interior designer famous for making everything all white.
+When my client purchased the apartment, he said he did not want to feel like he was living in a hospital.
 There is a great deal of contrast in this apartment between material textures and color.
 The cabinets and walls are grey to match but the under cabinet lighting and backsplash pop.
 The floor and surrounding wall color and textures bring a great deal of personal character to the space.

 Display Hang Pots, Pans, & Knives